KelvinPH/SpotiStream/README.md

 ---

-## 🛠️ Dev / Self-hosting

-- The overlay is a single `overlay.html` (no build, no server).
-- Host anywhere (GitHub Pages, Netlify, Vercel).
-Just make the Spotify **Redirect URI** equal to the exact hosted URL (including `/overlay.html` and case).
-- For local dev, use any local webserver and set the Redirect URI to your local URL (e.g. `http://localhost:14565/overlay.html`).

----

 ## 🔒 Privacy

 Uses **OAuth PKCE** in the browser.
 No client secret.
 Tokens are stored locally in your browser/OBS environment.

----

-## 🧾 License

-MIT